warproxxx/pepefi/README.md

 Then deploy the contracts locally and generate config file:
 >npm run build:hardhat
-or
->npx hardhat run scripts/deploy.sh --network localhost

-Initially price for selected collections will be automatically set.
-To start the oracle which updates price on 5% deviation, start the oracle script with:
+While deploying, Oracle price for select collections will be automatically set.
+To start the oracle scripts which updates price on 5% deviation, start it with:
 >npm run start:oracle

-For mainnet or rinkeby deployment change the params accordingly
+For mainnet or rinkeby deployment, refer to the scripts inside package.json and change the params accordingly

 Then start the application using:
 >npm run dev